-- Students and parents can keep track of absences and look for ways to reduce excused absences. - Teachers can deliver the message about good attendance in the classroom, take attendance every day in a caring manner and create incentives to encourage showing up. - Principals can create an engaging school culture, offer incentives and use data to identify students or, in some cases, classrooms in need of extra support. - PTAs can organize parent summits to expand awareness of how families can monitor chronic absence and help each other get their children to school. - Superintendents can track chronic absence data district-wide and hold schools accountable for absenteeism. - School boards can proclaim the importance of attendance and adopt policies to ensure chronic absence is monitored and addressed. - Chief state school officers can advance awareness, data collection and capacity building to improve student attendance.
+- Students and parents can make attendance a priority and help other students. - Teachers can deliver the message about good attendance in the classroom, take attendance every day in a caring manner and create incentives to encourage showing up. - Principals can create an engaging school culture, offer incentives and use data to identify students or, in some cases, classrooms in need of extra support. - PTAs can organize parent summits to expand awareness of how families can monitor chronic absence and help each other get their children to school. - Superintendents can track chronic absence data district-wide and hold schools accountable for absenteeism. - School boards can proclaim the importance of attendance and adopt policies to ensure chronic absence is monitored and addressed. - Chief state school officers can advance awareness, data collection and capacity building to improve student attendance.